Martin Gough talks to the four Olympic lead coaches about their squads and ambitions in the run-up to Tokyo

 Back in December 2020, the GB Rowing Team announced its new-look senior coaching team, which gave four lead coaches greater responsibilities with each taking charge of the separate Olympic squads: men’s sweep, men’s sculling, women’s sweep and women’s sculling.
-These four coaches have got off to a strong start, with their crews winning nine medals at the recent European Rowing Championships.
+The coaches have had a strong season which started with winning nine medals at the European Rowing Championships.

 Reflecting on the Europeans, he says: “It was an amazing feeling to watch the team working so well together after 19 months without a race.
 The athletes were buzzing and the staff were working away quietly in the background.